the plan for the future

 World War I has been caused by a number of factors, such as the rise of nationalism, the system of alliances, arms races and military planning, imperial and colonial rivalry for wealth and power and economic rivalry in industry and trade.
 Most historians agree that economic factors played a significant role in the rivalry between nations before World War I. In the years before 1914 the final conquests in Africa were made and further colonial expansion had become impossible.
-European colonial expansion started around 1450 and its main driver had been the fractional reserve interest bearing money invented by the goldsmiths [+].
+European colonial expansion started around 1450.
+Its main driver had been the lure of profits and interest from economic adventures.

 It may not be a coincidence that World War I started just after further colonial expansion became impossible.
-The tensions that were building before 1914 probably have been fuelled by economic stress caused by the growth imposed by interest on money.
-It is reasonable to assume that interest on money and fractional reserve banking have been important underlying causes for World War I. Possibly they have been most important underlying causes.
+The tensions that were building before 1914 probably could have been fuelled by economic stress caused by the need for economic expansion imposed by interest on money.
+With fractional reserve banking, money is created under the agreement that more money is returned, resulting in a constant shortage of money.
+This shortage can only be resolved with new loans and more debt.
+To pay the ever increasing interest, more and more economic activities are needed.
+This may have and important underlying cause for World War I.

 World War II